Swiis Fostering Allowance

 Swiis believes that becoming a foster carer is a professional career choice, one which requires significant resilience and commitment on the part of the foster carer in terms of training, engagement and a commitment to the support and wellbeing of the children they look after.
 Our foster carers are some of the finest in the industry and we believe they should be appropriately rewarded.
 Swiis further provide an initial start-up payment to all new foster carers for their first placement, this payment helps with the essential items that foster carers require as they commence their fostering career.

 How much do Foster Carers get paid with Swiis?

-Standard fostering allowance examples
+Standard fostering allowance examples:

-Swiis foster carers that have two unrelated children aged 11 and 14, in placement, will receive an average of £482 a week per child and would subsequently equate to a potential income of approximately £50,128 per year.
-Due to HMRC Tax Relief for Fostering, all of this income would be TAX-FREE.
+A foster carer that has two unrelated children aged 11 and 14, in placement, will receive an average pay of £520 a week per child and would subsequently equate to a potential income of approximately £56,000.00 per year.

 How the Allowance Works